Hackitt: steering group to take forward recommendations

 The Hackitt Review, entitled Building a Safer Future, recommended a year to complete this work, with quarterly updates.
 The steering group and IRG are expected to consider how best to contribute to the process once details about the role of the Joint Competent Authority (JCA) and the implementation of Hackitt’s recommendations.

-The work of identifying and developing specific competency frameworks and accreditation pathways, will be undertaken by 11 working groups*, broadly reflecting the work set out in the Hackitt Review; with one additional work stream for procurement being added by the Steering Group.
+The work of identifying and developing specific competency frameworks and accreditation pathways, will be undertaken by 11 working groups (see list below), broadly reflecting the work set out in the Hackitt Review; with one additional work stream for procurement being added by the Steering Group.

 Each working group will be tasked with defining: